 For more information on our application process, tuition & fees, financial support & aid, FAQs, and more, please visit: https://nicholas.duke.edu/admissions

 Students are considered equally for admission and merit-based opportunities across both deadlines.
-Students who apply with the Priority deadline receive their decision sooner.
+Admission decisions are released in March.